PyO3/maturin/guide/src/distribution.md

 ```

 If a `pyproject.toml` with a `[build-system]` entry is present, maturin will build a source distribution of your package, unless `--no-sdist` is specified.
 The source distribution will contain the same files as `cargo package`.
-To only build a source distribution, pass `--interpreter` without any values.
+To only build a source distribution, use the `maturin sdist` command.

 You can then e.g. install your package with `pip install .`.
 With `pip install . -v` you can see the output of cargo and maturin.